-I do not salute the flag be

-cause I have promised to do

-the will of God.
-That means

-that must mot worship anything

-out of har mony with God's law.

-In the twentyeth chapter of

-Evolusities stated, Thou shalt

-mot make unto thee any graven

-image nor how down to them nor

-am a jealous God visiting the in

-am a jealous God visiting the in
+Dear Site I do not salute the flag be cause I have promised to do the will of God.
+That means that I must not worship anything out of harmony with God's law.
+In the twentyeth chapter of Endusibis stated, Thou shalf not make unto thee any graven serve them for I the Lord thy God iquity of the fathers upon the clildren rule and other courts not reaching a constitutional question at all.